threefoldfoundation/www_threefold_io/content/tft/index.md

 ## Harness the Power of **Multiple Blockchains**

-TFT exists on three different blockchains: Stellar, TF Chain (Polkadot), and Binance Smart Chain.
+TFT exists on four different blockchains: Stellar, TF Chain (Polkadot), Ethereum, and Binance Smart Chain.
 This brings more accessibility to the token and more opportunities to collaborate with the greater blockchain community.

 <br>